MatthewNobes/template-react-app/README.md

-# Getting Started with Template React App
+# Template React App

 This project was designed as a simple starting point for React web Applications.
-This has been set up with an MIT licence, so feel free to use it to avoid all the starting setup with React Apps.
+This has been set up with an MIT license, so feel free to use it to avoid all the starting setup with React Apps.

 ## Available Scripts